PrivacySafe/3nweb-service/README.md

 - `3nstorage=stockage.exemple.fr:7070/quebec` for 3NStorage
 - `mailerid=esempio.it/mailerid` for MailerId

-All three records have same pattern: `<service>=<domain>[:port][/path]`.
-Same or different domains in records, optional port and path allow to place services on same box, under the same proxy, or on different ends of the planet -- all options are open.
+All three records have same pattern: `<service>=<domain>[:port][/path]`, giving maximum flexibility.
+Services can come from same or different domains, optional port and path allow to place services on same box, under the same proxy -- all options are open.
 DNS is not restricting how services can be set up.

 Going more specific, [`spec-3nweb-server`](https://www.npmjs.com/package/spec-3nweb-server) implementation, used below, can run all three services.
 Each service exists under respective prefix path: `/asmail/`, `/3nstorage/`, `/mailerid/`.
 And when `spec-3nweb-server` is setup to run all three services at `https://exemple.quebec:7070/`, users' domain `example.com` needs following TXT records:
 - `asmail=exemple.quebec:7070/asmail` for ASMail